abridgland/abridgland.github.io/_posts/2017-12-13-gaussian-processes-1.md

 Now we have a posterior distribution over \\( \mathbf{y}\_\* \\) using a prior distribution and some observations!

+_NB: The code below would not be used in practice since \\( \mathbf{K} \\) can often be poorly conditioned, so its inverse might be inaccurate.
+A better approach is covered in part II of this guide!_

 {% highlight python %}
 K = k(x_obs, x_obs)
 K_s = k(x_obs, x_s)